12 Ways To Sleep Better Naturally

 Not getting enough sleep can leave you dragging through the day and feeling lousy.

 One of the most relaxing and soothing oils, Lavender is most associated with sleep.
 Lavender is calming to the mind and to the body.
 It contains an anti-spasmodic that soothes even restless leg syndrome and sleep apnea.

 CBD with Melatonin:

 I am a Sleepwalker, and when I’m over-tired or not feeling well, it triggers my sleepwalking.
 My episodes often happen during my REM cycle, and I have found that if I use CBD oil right before bed, I don’t have as many episodes of sleepwalking.
 I’ve always been a sleepwalker, and at times I have advanced issues called Night Terrors along with my sleepwalking, which includes horrific dreams along with a racing heart and rapid breathing… and I don’t wake up. ( Yeah, I’m lots of fun to sleep with!)

 Melatonin is another supplement that helps to induce a good night’s sleep.
 Melatonin is what happens when serotonin ( which regulates mood and appetite ) changes when it gets dark.
 This is why people sleep at night and sleep longer in the winter.

-Combined, CBD and Melatonin are great for a soothing you so you can rest.
+Combined, CBD and Melatonin are great for soothing you so you can rest.
 We suggest CBD with Melatonin because it is correctly dosed so you don’t feel sleepy during the day.
 The end result?
-An amazing night sleep!
+An amazing night's sleep!

 Turn Off Technology before bed.